John Albert Gardner: Murders

-Gardner's first murder victim was 14-year-old Amber Dubois, who disappeared in February 2009.
+Gardner's first known murder victim was 14-year-old Amber Dubois, who disappeared in February 2009.
 Her skeletal remains were later recovered by police in March 2010, after the police had questioned Gardner about her murder.
 Gardner had been arrested on February 28, 2010, in the Del Dios district of Escondido, California, when his DNA matched a DNA sample taken from the discarded clothing of Chelsea King, a senior from nearby Poway High School.
 King had disappeared on February 25, 2010, while she was jogging in the early evening at the Rancho Bernardo Community Park, near Lake Hodges.
 FBI divers found her body five days later (on March 2, 2010) buried in a shallow grave on the southeast corner of the lake's inlet, where some of her clothes had been found.

 DNA evidence from King's clothing, along with a December 2009 attempted attack on a female jogger who managed to fight him off, led Escondido and San Diego police to patrol the area for a man fitting Gardner's description.
-He was arrested on February 28 at a bar and restaurant in Del Dios, at the western shore of Lake Hodges in Escondido.
+He was arrested on February 28 at a bar and restaurant in Del Dios on the western shore of Lake Hodges in Escondido.
 A witness has indicated that Gardner revisited the park subsequent to King's disappearance.

 Guilty pleas

-On April 16, 2010, Gardner pleaded guilty to the murder and rape of both Dubois (who disappeared on February 13, 2009, and whose skeletal remains were found near the northern border of the Pala, California Indian Reservation on March 6, 2010) and King in 2010, after the prosecutors agreed not to seek the death penalty.
+On April 16, 2010, Gardner pleaded guilty to the murder and rape of both Dubois (who disappeared on February 13, 2009, and whose skeletal remains were found near the northern border of the Pala California Indian Reservation on March 6, 2010) and King in 2010 after the prosecutors agreed not to seek the death penalty.
 He admitted to kidnapping, raping, and stabbing Dubois.
 He also admitted to dragging King to a remote area where he raped and strangled her, and then buried the body.
 In addition, Gardner also admitted and pleaded guilty to attempting to rape Candice Moncayo in December 2009, who was able to fight back and escape.
-Sentencing was set for June 1, 2010, although it took place on May 14, where Gardner was sentenced to two terms of life in prison without the possibility of parole.
-The parents of Amber and Chelsea, and the surviving victim Candice Moncayo, made impact statements prior to sentencing describing the impact Gardner's crimes had on their lives, and their determination to see to it that "Chelsea's Law"; introduced by Assemblymen Nathan Fletcher, this was signed into California state law by then-Gov. Arnold Schwarzenegger on September 9, 2010, to help prevent similar crimes in the future.
-During the trial, the Kings retained Michael Fell, a California criminal lawyer and former prosecutor, who specializes in representing victims under Marsy's Law, the state constitutional amendment that guarantees legal rights for victims of crime.
-(As signed, Chelsea's Law mandated that some of the worst child molester offenders would face lifetime prison sentences - a punishment previously reserved in California for murderers.
-In addition, some paroled child molesters deemed at risk of re-offending would be barred from parks.)
+On May 15, 2010, Gardner was sentenced to life in prison without the possibility of parole.Amber's parents, Chelsea's parents, and surviving victim Candice Moncayo all made impact statements prior to sentencing.
+In their statements, they described the impact Gardner's crimes had on their lives and their determination to see to it that Chelsea's Law, which was introduced by Assemblymen Nathan Fletcher, was passed.
+The bill, designed to help prevent similar crimes in the future, was signed into California state law by then-Gov. Arnold Schwarzenegger on September 9, 2010.
+As signed, Chelsea's Law mandates that some of the worst child molester offenders face lifetime prison sentences - a punishment previously reserved in California for murderers.
+In addition, some paroled child molesters deemed at risk of re-offending are barred from parks.
+For Gardner's trial, the Kings retained Michael Fell, a California criminal lawyer and former prosecutor, who specializes in representing victims under Marsy's Law, the state constitutional amendment that guarantees legal rights for victims of crime.